ratral/tailored_gpv/README.md

-# tailored of plunger valves
+# tailored of Plunger Valves
 This technical document is to proposes a custom design of plunger valves.